 A New Mission

 Soon after he arrived, DeMuth assembled the department’s supervisors and asked them to help him draft an updated mission statement.
 “The old one was very long.
 No one knew it, lived it, or understood it,” he explains.
 “We wanted to create one that was impactful and memorable.”
-In the new mission statement, the words “partnership with the community” are front and center.
+In the new mission statement (see below), the words “partnership with the community” are front and center.
 The emphasis on education and development for officers is unmistakable.
 By the end of 2016, the mission statement was printed and hung in poster-sized frames all around the department.
+It read:

 Making sure everyone in the department understood and internalized the mission was the first step.
 The next step was to craft a hiring process that attracted applicants who were simpatico with that mission.

 The Right Hires

 All sworn Shaker Heights police officers (and Fire Department employees) are hired and promoted by the City’s Civil Service Commission, a three-member commission whose members reflect the diversity of the City.
 Each member is appointed by the mayor to a six-year term.
 Current commission members are Ronald Fountain, Sandra Kiely Kolb, and Lee Trotter.

 Applicants must bring their completed applications in person to City Hall.
 The City accepts the first 50 completed applications and submits that list to the Civil Service Commission for approval.
 (In the 2019 round of hiring, due to waning interest in a career in law enforcement nationally, the City did not hit that threshold.)
 Approved applicants are tested and ranked for hiring, based on their scores.

 Historically, the written test given to candidates wasn’t always as helpful as the police department hoped because they evaluated cognitive abilities, without assessing the emotional intelligence required of good police officers.
 The tests failed to give a complete picture of an applicant and presented a considerable obstacle to the department’s desire to hire the most diverse, multi-skilled police force possible.

 So in 2017, DeMuth reached out to the City’s Human Resource Manager, Sandra Middleton, for help in finding a test that would provide a better measure of a candidate’s emotional maturity to handle police work.